CompoNeRF: Text-guided Multi-object Compositional NeRF with Editable 3D Scene Layout: Method

 During optimization, our method employs dual text guidance to align rendering results with both global and local textual descriptions.
 The optimization objective is: {

 \abovedisplayskip{2pt} \belowdisplayskip{2pt}

 }where $T$ signifies the global text prompt, while $T_{l}$ pertains to a specific object within the global context.
 The hyperparameters $\alpha_{g}, \alpha_{l}$, and $\beta$ modulate the respective loss weights.
 As suggested in~\cite{metzer2022latent}, we use $L_{\text{sparse}}$ included to penalize the binary entropy of local NeRFs' densities, thereby mitigating the issue of extraneous floating radiance.
 Additionally, incorporating directional cues such as "front view" or "side view" into the input text, as suggested by \cite{poole2022dreamfusion,metzer2022latent} proves beneficial in specifying camera poses during the training phase, further enhancing the alignment of our generated scenes with the intended perspectives.
+We refer readers to the pseudo-code in our \textit{suppl.} for our training procedure.